-Kids learn about the five food groups and how much you
+Kids learn about the five food groups and how much you need from

-Kids play this educational game and learn how to eat a
+Kids play this educational game and learn how to eat a healthy breakfast.

 In addition to aligning to education standards, Shaping Up My Choices underwent rigorous field testing with teachers and students to ensure that students gained knowledge and exhibited positive behavior change.